patrickbucher/factorizer/article/article.md

 In the first case (success), the first argument `n` is reduced towards 1; in the second case (failure), the second argument (prime numbers) is reduced towards the empty list.
-So both cases are reduced to one of the two base cases explained above.
+So both cases are reduced towards one of the two base cases explained above.

 The `PrimeFactors.factorize/1` function can be used as follows in `iex`: